LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

       ``"Command type required."``).
    e.
 Restore line 12 to ``message: "Command type required."``.

 #.
-Code a second ``Command`` test using, "constructor sets command type" as the
+Create a second ``Command`` test using, "constructor sets command type" as the
    description.
 This test checks that the ``constructor`` in the ``Command`` class correctly sets the ``commandType`` property in the new object.

    a.
 Without editing, ``command.js`` contains the correct code.
 Click "Run" to verity that the first
       and second tests both pass.
+   b.
+You do not need to use ``assert.throws()`` in this test.
+   c.
+You may not need to know the specific types of commands to write this test.

 #.
 Code a third test using, "constructor sets a value passed in as the 2nd
    argument" as the description.
 This test checks that the ``constructor`` correctly sets the ``value`` property in the new object.

    a.
+You may not need to know a proper ``value`` in order to write this test.

+#.
 Click "Run" to verity that all 3 command tests pass.

 Refer to the :ref:`Command Class <command-class>` description below for more details about command objects.